-In this lesson we will go over the steps to import single-point screening data from an HTS screen of a compound library.
+In this lesson we will go over the steps to import single-point screening (assay) data from an HTS screen of a compound library.
 We will assume that the compound library was previously registered in the CDD Vault, so that we need to link data to the molecules based on the plate and well information.
 We will import raw data from the reader, and perform data normalization and QC directly in CDD after import.
 We will start with building a protocol to capture the data, prepare a raw data file including the plate maps, then import and review the results.

-If you rather want to watch how to do this, you can find a shortened version as youtube video on our CDD Academy channel:
+If you rather want to watch how to do this, you can find a shortened version as YouTube video on our CDD Academy channel:

-All biological data are stored inside protocols, and runs of protocols.
+Any type of biological, or other, non-structural molecule associated data, are stored inside protocols, and runs of protocols.
 The set-up described in this lesson is focused on primary data from large-scale HTS plated small molecule libraries.
 However, you can create protocols for other types of biological data, such as Dose-Response studies, enzymatic and cell-based assays, in vitro and in vivo ADMET and TOX screens, as well as in silico data, and even non-biological data such as empirical chemical properties, inventory information, etc.

 For biological data, the protocol is a data template for the assay that is defined to capture raw data, normalization of data, additional calculations, conditions and lastly plate control layouts.
 Runs of protocols are individual experiments: each time you perform an experiment in the lab, create a run in the CDD protocol.
 We will discuss runs further when we are ready to import the data.
 If you perform the same assay for several projects, read how to share protocols between projects.